 - apply by October 1 – to begin studies in Fall Term (of the same year)

 - apply by February 1 – to begin studies in Winter Term (of the same year)

 - apply by May 1 – to begin studies in Spring/Summer Term (of the same year)

 Applications are accepted year-round from students who are registered as an apprentice and are pursuing technical training for their trade.
 Applications must be received at least 8 to 10 weeks before training begins.

 How to apply

-Students who intend to study at an institution outside of Alberta must speak with a Program Coordinator about their plans prior to submitting their application.
+Students who intend to study at an institution outside of Alberta must speak with a TAP Practitioner about their plans prior to submitting their application.
 Additional criteria apply to these requests.

 Step 1.
 Confirm eligibility

 Review Advancing Futures' eligibility criteria.
 Contact us to confirm eligibility, if clarification is required.